Private From Whom? Minimal Information Leakage in Auctions: Second-Price Auctions

+One way to show \cref{prop:spa-sealed-bid-not-on-frontier} by verifying that the conditions of \cref{prop:static-protocol-privacy-frontier-condition} do \textit{not} hold as the characterization is sharp for static protocols.
+In particular, the sealed-bid second-price auction does not satisfy ex-post potential pivotality as the following example illustrates.
+Suppose $\Theta = \{1,2,3,4\}$, and bidder $i$ with value $4$ wins the auction at price $2$.
+As it is a sealed-bid auction, the auctioneer has distinguished that $\theta_i = 4$, and in particular, the auctioneer has distinguished type profile $\theta_i=4$ from type profile $\theta_i = 3$.
+But at the end of the auction, bidder $i$ knows this information is \emph{not} pivotal: if $\theta_i=3$ instead of $\theta_i=4$, then bidder $i$ would still win the object at a price of $2$.
+Hence the sealed-bid second-price auction does not satisfy ex-post potential pivotality.

-Two protocols that the designer could consider using are the sealed-bid protocol and the ascending protocol.
-The ascending protocol increases the price offered to each bidder until all but one of the bidders drops out.
+This analysis also illustrates how a different format can improve on the privacy properties of the sealed-bid second-price auction, while not revealing more information to bidders: by revealing less information to the auctioneer about the winner's value.
+One protocol which privacy dominates the sealed-bid second-price auction while implementing $\phi^{SPA}$ is the familiar \emph{ascending auction}.
+The ascending protocol increases the price offered to each bidder until all but one bidder drops out.

-\begin{definition} The \emph{ascending auction protocol} has information sets $\mathcal{I}_i = \{ I_{\theta_i} \}_{\theta_i \in \Theta_i}$ for bidder $i$ with $A(I_{\theta_i}) = \{\text{Stay}, \text{Drop}\}$.
-Let $p(i)$ denote the highest information set that bidder $i$ has reached in bidder auction.
-At each stage, the auctioneer queries the bidder with the lowest $p(i)$ who is still in the auction.
-If the bidder has value $\theta_i \leq p(i)$, they leave the auction.
-Otherwise, bidder $i$'s $p(i)$ is incremented.
-The last remaining bidder wins the good at the highest dropout price among other bidders. \end{definition}

-The ascending-join protocol from \cite{haupt2025contextually} instead reveals strictly less information to the auctioneer than a sealed-bid auction (for any $N$) or ascending auction (for $N > 2$).
-The ascending-join protocol begins by increasing the clocks for two bidders until one bidder drops out, then successively asks new bidders whether their value is above the current second-highest value.
-(See the appendix for a formal definition of the ascending-join protocol.)
-This protocol is one way to minimize what the auctioneer learns about losers' values.
-However, it reveals more information to bidders than the sealed-bid auction: if a bidder's first query is ``Is your value above $p$?'' the bidder immediately learns that the second-highest value among all previous bidders is $p$.
-The ascending-join protocol therefore fails to be minimally bidder-informative; this also follows immediately from our impossibility theorem by noting that there is no contextual privacy violation for the final bidder who joins the auction.